Medically reviewed by Drugs.com. Last updated on Sep 9, 2020.

 • Appropriate use: Use in the absence of proven (or strongly suspected) susceptible infection is unlikely to provide benefit and may increase the risk for drug-resistance.

 Paromomycin is poorly absorbed when given orally.
 Information related to the use of paromomycin in pregnancy is limited (Kreutner 1981).
-Use may be considered for the treatment of giardiasis throughout pregnancy (Gardner 2001) or cryptosporidiosis after the first trimester (DHHS 2013) in pregnant women.
+Use may be considered for the treatment of giardiasis (Gardner 2001; Vivancos 2018) or cryptosporidiosis after the first trimester (HHS [OI 2019]) in pregnant women.

 More about paromomycin